AI Verification

 How verdicts are scoped

-Section titled “How verdicts are scoped”Verdicts are cached by fingerprint.
-When a verdict is computed for one finding, every other finding in the same project with the same fingerprint inherits the same verdict — no redundant LLM calls.
+Section titled “How verdicts are scoped”Verdicts are cached by fingerprint across your entire org — once a fingerprint is verified anywhere, every other finding with the same fingerprint inherits the verdict.
+This includes findings on different branches and in different projects that happen to share a fingerprint.
 If you change the underlying code such that the fingerprint changes (different file, different line, different normalized snippet), the new finding gets a fresh verification.

 What context goes into the prompt